mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

     * It is recommended to create a database user to access the Mapbender database.

 Nginx can also be used as web server (this will not be discussed in detail here).

+.. hint:: PostgreSQL is strongly recommended for productive use.
+Look up the neccessary configurational steps in the chapter `Optional > Mapbender Deployment on PostgreSQL <#optional>`_.

 Preparation